AndySomogyi/sbmlsolver/docs/docs-build/_sources/selecting_values.rst.txt

 Elasticity: ``ee(ReactionId, ParameterId)``
     Represents elasticity slection in the form of ``ee(ReactionId, ParameterId)`` where ``ReactionId`` is a reaction name and ``ParameterId`` is a global parameter id.
-This selection intentionally has a function form, it selects the elasticity control coefficient, :meth:`~RoadRunner.getEE`
+This selection intentionally has a function form, it selects the elasticity control coefficient, :cpp:func:`rr::RoadRunner::getEE`

 Unscaled Elasticity: ``uee(ReactionId, ParameterId)``
     Represents unscaled elasticity slection in the form of ``uee(ReactionId, ParameterId)`` where ``ReactionId`` is a reaction name and ``ParameterId`` is a global parameter id.
-This selection intentionally has a function form, it selects the elasticity control coefficient, :meth:`~RoadRunner.getuEE`
+This selection intentionally has a function form, it selects the elasticity control coefficient, :cpp:func:`rr::RoadRunner::getuEE`

 Control Coefficient: ``cc(Id, ParameterId)``
     Represents control coefficient selection in the form of ``cc(Id, ParameterId)`` where ``Id`` is a flux or species name and ``ParameterId`` is a global parameter id.
-The string ``Id`` and ``ParameterId`` must be valid arguments	for :meth:`~RoadRunner.getCC`.
-This selection intentionally has a function form, it selects the elasticity control coefficient, :meth:`~RoadRunner.getCC`
+The string ``Id`` and ``ParameterId`` must be valid arguments	for :cpp:func:`rr::RoadRunner::getCC`.
+This selection intentionally has a function form, it selects the elasticity control coefficient, :cpp:func:`rr::RoadRunner::getCC`

 Unscaled Control Coefficient: ``ucc(Id, ParameterId)``
     Represents unscaled control coefficient selections in the form of ``ucc(Id, ParameterId)`` where `Id`` is a flux or species name and ``ParameterId`` is a global parameter id.
-The string ``Id`` and ``ParameterId`` must be valid arguments for :meth:`~RoadRunner.getuCC`.
-This selection intentionally has a function form, it selects the unscaled elasticity control coefficient, :meth:`~RoadRunner.getuCC`
+The string ``Id`` and ``ParameterId`` must be valid arguments for :cpp:func:`rr::RoadRunner::getuCC`.
+This selection intentionally has a function form, it selects the unscaled elasticity control coefficient, :cpp:func:`rr::RoadRunner::getuCC`

 Eigenvalue: ``eigen()``, ``eigenReal()``, ``eigenImag()``
     Represents the eigenvalue of a floating species. ``eigen(identifier)`` is complex number whereas ``eigenReal(identifier)`` is the real part of eigenvalue and